prompt/actions-assert/README.md

 ### SemVer Aliases Are Prefixed

-[pr-mpt/actions-semver-aliases] generates aliases for a Semantic Version with an optional prefix, in this example the job tests that the optional prefix is applied to each alias.
+[pr-mpt/actions-semver-aliases] generates aliases for a Semantic Version with an optional prefix, in this example, the job tests that the optional prefix is applied to each alias.

 ```yaml